 Email: thochstatter@mlsd161.org

-• The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age ("eligible students") certain rights with respect to the student's education records.
+The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age ("eligible students") certain rights regarding their children's education records.

-• The board recognizes that parent and family engagement helps students participating in Title I programs achieve academic standards.
+The board recognizes that parent and family engagement helps students participating in Title I programs achieve academic standards.
 To promote parent and family engagement, the board adopts policy 4130, which describes how the district will involve parents and family members of Title I students in developing and implementing the district’s Title I programs.

 No student will be required as part of any project or program supported by federal funds to submit to a survey, analysis, or evaluation that reveals information concerning political affiliations; potentially embarrassing mental or psychological problems; sexual behavior and attitudes; illegal, anti-social, self-incriminating or demeaning behavior; critical appraisals of close family members; privileged or similar relationships; or income, other than information necessary to establish eligibility for a program; without the prior consent of an adult or emancipated students, or written permission of parent/guardian.